 The Bumi is an S-shaped molded toy that stretches to twice its size.
 That offers a lot of give for tug of war, whether it’s you and your pup or two dogs playing.
 It’s also easy to fling for fetch and offers some decent bouncing if it hits the ground.

 Available in three bright colors (for easy spotting), the Bumi comes in small and large.
 It floats, so it’s a good choice for water sports.
-Then you can clean off all the dog slobber by tossing it in the dishwasher.
+Later you can clean off all the dog slobber by tossing it in the dishwasher.

 The toy is manufactured in Montana from Zogoflex, a proprietary material made of blended plastics.
 It’s BPA-free and latex-free and can be recycled into new toys through the company.
 The material feels kind of rubbery and soft, so some puppies like to chew on it when they’re teething.
 Just make sure you supervise any gnawing.
 Dogs on a mission could break off pieces of the toy.